shwina/still-magic/_en/unit.md

 ====================== 1 failed, 3 passed in 0.05 seconds ======================
 ```

--   Searches for all files named `test_*.py` or `*_test.py` in the current directory and its sub-directories
+pytest searches for all files named `test_*.py` or `*_test.py` in the current directory and its sub-directories.
-    -   Can use command-line options to narrow the search, e.g., `pytest test_count.py`
+We can use command-line options to narrow the search:
--   Runs all functions in those files whose names start with `test_`
--   Records pass/fail/error counts
+for example, `pytest test_count.py` runs only the tests in `test_count.py`.
--   Gives us a nicely-formatted report
+It automatically records and reports pass/fail/error counts and gives us a nicely-formatted report,
+but most importantly,
--   Works the same way for everyone, so we can test without having think about *how* (only about *what*)
+it works the same way for everyone,
+so we can test without having think about *how* (only about *what*).
+That said,
-    -   Although fitting tests into this framework sometimes requires some tricks
+fitting tests into this framework sometimes requires a few tricks,

-## How Can I Tell If My Software Failed As It Was Supposed To? {#s:unit-exception}

--   Did the call fail as it was supposed to, i.e., raise the right kind of exception?
-    -   If not, system could produce a [silent error](#g:silent-error)
+which we will explore in the sections that follow.

+## How can I tell if my software failed as it was supposed to? {#s:unit-exception}

--   Many errors in production systems happen because people don't test their error handling code [Yuan2014](#BIB)
+Many errors in production systems happen because people don't test their error handling code.
-    -   Almost all (92%) of the catastrophic system failures are the result of
+[Yuan2014](#BIB) found that almost all (92%) of catastrophic system failures
-        incorrect handling of non-fatal errors explicitly signaled in software.
+were the result of incorrect handling of non-fatal errors explicitly signaled in software,
-    -   In 58% of the catastrophic failures, the underlying faults could easily have
+and that in 58% of the catastrophic failures,
-        been detected through simple testing of error handling code.
+the underlying faults could easily have been detected through simple testing of error handling code.
-    -   A majority (77%) of the failures require more than one input event to manifest, but
-        most of the failures (90%) require no more than 3.
--   Can check manually:
+Our tests should therefore check that the software fails as it's supposed to
+and when it's supposed to;
+if it doesn't,
+we run the risk of a [silent error](#g:silent-error).

+We can check for exceptions manually using this pattern:

 ```python
 # Expect count_words to raise ValueError for empty input.